Yorubaland: Pre-Civil War

 Between 1100 and 1400, the Yoruba Kingdom of Ife experienced a golden age, part of which was a sort of artistic and ideological renaissance.
 It was then surpassed by the Oyo Empire as the dominant Yoruba military and political power between 1700 and 1900.
 Yoruba people generally feel a deep sense of culture and tradition that unifies and helps identify them.
 There are sixteen established kingdoms, states that are said to have been descendants of Oduduwa himself.
 The other sub-kingdoms and chiefdoms that exist are second order branches of the original sixteen kingdoms.

-There are various groups and subgroups in Yorubaland based on the many distinct dialects of the Yoruba language, which although all mutually intelligible, have peculiar differences.
+There are various groups and subgroups in Yorubaland based on the many distinct dialects of the Yoruba language, which although mostly mutually intelligible, have peculiar differences.
 The governments of these diverse people are quite intricate and each group and subgroup varies in their pattern of governance.
 In general, government begins at home with the immediate family.
 The next level is the extended family with its own head, an Olori-Ebi.
 A collection of distantly related extended families makes up a town.
 The individual chiefs that serve the towns as corporate entities, called Olóyès, are subject to the Baálẹ̀s that rule over them.
 A collection of distantly related towns makes up a clan.
 A separate group of Oloyes are subject to the Oba that rules over an individual clan, and this Oba may himself be subject to another Oba, depending on the grade of the Obaship.